 Riverbend partners with schools and teachers to implement Aquaponics as an interactive educational platform to engage students in nature-based STEM learning.
-Built in 2015, our state-of-the-art 300 square foot aquaponics greenhouse is the center of this educational program to advance Riverbend’s mission of environmental literacy.
+Built in 2015, our state-of-the-art 300 square foot aquaponics greenhouse is a lving learning laboratory that advances Riverbend’s mission of environmental literacy.

 What is Aquaponics?

-Advantages to growing food with an aquaponics system include:
+Advantages to growing food by means of aquaponics include:

 - No harmful chemicals, fertilizers or pesticides are used